 You can use a witness virtual appliance as the witness host in a stretched cluster.
 The witness virtual appliance is an ESXi host in a VM, packaged as an OVF or OVA.
 The appliance is available in different options, based on the size of the deployment.

-Stretched clusters provide redundancy and failure protection across data centers in two geographical locations.
-Fault domains provide protection from rack-level failures within the same site.
+Stretched clusters use fault domains to provide redundancy and failure protection across sites.
 Each site in a stretched cluster resides in a separate fault domain.

-In vSAN 6.6 and later releases, you can provide an additional level of local fault protection for virtual machine objects in stretched clusters.
-When you configure a stretched cluster with four or more hosts in each site, the following policy rules are available for objects in the cluster:
+In vSAN 6.6 and later releases, you can provide an extra level of local fault protection for virtual machine objects in stretched clusters.
+When you configure a stretched cluster, the following policy rules are available for objects in the cluster:

 Affinity.
-This rule is available only if the Primary level of failures to tolerate is set to 0.
+This rule is available only if PFTT = 0.
 You can set the Affinity rule to None, Preferred, or Secondary.
 This rule enables you to restrict virtual machine objects to a selected site in the stretched cluster.
 The default value is None.

 In a stretched cluster with local fault protection, even when one site is unavailable, the cluster can perform repairs on missing or broken components in the available site.